-ARTICLE 1 RECOGNITION
+ARTICLE I RECOGNITION

 - A. The City hereby recognizes the Union as the exclusive representative for purposes of collective negotiations for all supervisory personnel employed by the City regarding the establishment of salaries, wages hours, and other conditions of employment. - B. Included in this unit are all employees below the level of Director, but above the level of first line supervisors, formerly known as "Foreman", and/or Supervising Clerk.
 A specific list of titles which have been agreed upon appears as Appendix A to this Agreement. - C. This contract applies only to employees who are agreed to be in titles within this unit.
-Any employees whose titles are in dispute will be resolved either voluntarily or by PERC.
-In either event, it is agreed that regardless of when a final voluntary resolution or a PERC decision issues, movement into or out of this unit will be effective as of July 1, 2001, and all raises will be adjusted as of that date to reflect proper bargaining unit placement. - D. Excluded from the unit are: - 1.
+Any employees whose titles are in dispute will be resolved either voluntarily or by PERC. - D. Excluded from the unit are: - 1.
 Department and Division Directors. - 2.
-Professional employees of the Law Department. - 3.
+Professional employees of the Law Department - 3.
 Uniformed employees of the Department of Public Safety. - 4.
 All other employees statutorily excluded by the law.